 By way of example, we can cite the book online of the Global Cognitive Theory about evolution and development of intelligence, memory, will power and, in general, the cognitive aspects of the brain.
 These aspects will undoubtedly affect psychology of education and human development.

-In the book online on the Global Scientific Method is included a new methodology of complex systems based on the General Theory of the Conditional Evolution of Life called Conditional Vitalism.
+In the book online on the Global Scientific Method is included a new methodology of complex systems based on the Conditional Evolution called Conditional Vitalism.

 Although it is not the aim of this initial presentation of the theory to analyze their possible consequences with detail, it is indeed considered convenient to briefly point out some of the most important details on evolution and developmental psychology:

-Regardless of the Vitalism philosophy, which upholds the General Theory of the Conditional Evolution of Life, in the personal context, it would help to comprehend oneself in the sense of understanding the cognitive abilities and the objectives of personal development that one can try to achieve, keeping in mind the personal costs that they can involve.
+Regardless of the Vitalism philosophy, which upholds the Conditional Evolution, in the personal context, it would help to comprehend oneself in the sense of understanding the cognitive abilities and the objectives of personal development that one can try to achieve, keeping in mind the personal costs that they can involve.

 The most illustrative evolutionary psychology example would be, on one hand, the acceptance of the fact that certain types of intelligence and of memory being 80-90% hereditary; and on the other, the possibility that much higher levels of cognitive abilities can be transmitted to the descendants than those that are present in the parents.